 As a small business owner, chances are that you have a lot of things happening all at once.
-With so much going on, it is easy to lose sight of some of the fundamentals: mistakes that if repeated, can have major consequences on your business in the long run.
+With so much going on, it is easy to lose sight of some of the fundamentals: mistakes that, if repeated, can have significant consequences on your business in the long run.

 Here are six of the most common small business mistakes and how you can avoid making them:

 - Do get feedback from customers

 Your customers are a perfect group to get feedback on how you should grow your business.
 Getting to know your customers is the only way for you to learn what they want.
 Their feedback will give you a clear headway for your business.
 You will discover what products and services your customers want.

 - Do have noble intentions.

 For your small business to succeed, you should be transparent and noble in everything you do.
 Don’t try to manipulate your customers or have any hidden agendas, as this will come out eventually, and you may have a crisis on your hands.
 If something is not in the best interest of everyone, including your customer, don’t push it.
 Be the business your customers come to and feel comfortable with, not the other way around.